Terminology (Glossary)

 Instead of generating a one-time resource definition, Firefly can structure codified assets into reusable Terraform modules, ensuring better maintainability.

-Firefly recognizes existing Terraform modules in your repositories and suggests aligning newly codified resources with them, improving standardization.
+Firefly recognizes existing Terraform modules in your repositories and able to codify discovered resources with them, improving standardization and reusability.

 Drift Remediation